 4. Can I set up payment plans and recurring charges for clients?

-To help increase accessibility to legal services for clients, determine whether the legal payment processing software provider you select can provide a client-centered payment experience that prioritizes clients’ needs (e.g., payment plans, automated scheduled charges).
+To help increase accessibility to legal services for clients, determine whether the legal payment processing software provider you select can provide a client-centered payment experience that prioritizes clients’ needs.
+For example:

 - Similarly, recurring charges help clients manage their budget with predictable, scheduled payments.
 In turn, your firm can maintain or improve cash flow by making it easier for clients to pay their invoices on time.

-5. What fees do you charge?
+5. What fees does your legal payment software charge?

-When evaluating legal payment processing software providers, choose vendors who offer full transparency—don’t get surprised by hidden fees.
+When evaluating legal payment processing software providers, choose vendors who offer full transparency—so you don’t get surprised by hidden fees.

-Note that some legal payment processing software providers charge additional fees for processing minimum penalties, additional trust accounts, and PCI compliance.
+Note that some legal payment processing software providers charge additional fees for processing minimum penalties, additional trust accounts, and payment card industry (PCI) compliance.
 Other potential charges include credit card network fees, monthly memberships, and chargeback fees.

 6. How can I give my clients confidence that their payments are safe and secure?

 So, be sure to verify that potential legal payment processing software providers can securely process, transmit, and store clients’ card details for recurring payments.
 All of which should be in compliance with PCI standards.

 By protecting client data with a highly secure online payment processing solution, you can assure your clients their payments are as safe as possible.
-You’ll also be able to effectively managing fraud, disputes, and chargebacks.
+You’ll also be able to effectively manage fraud, disputes, and chargebacks.